What’s the most important part of a thriving business?

 So, how do you prevent this from happening?

-You need to answer all important questions before a customer buys the product.
-If they still want to buy after any misconceptions are cleared up, they are much more likely to have a good experience.
+Answer key questions before a customer buys.
+If they still want to buy after any misconceptions are cleared up, they’re far more likely to have a great experience.

 Remember that it’s never just one potential customer with a question.
 So, even if you only get one or two complaints about a specific issue, it could mean several other customers have the same problem.

-But you can eliminate many of these bad experiences by using a simple FAQ (frequently asked questions) section on your sales page.
+You can eliminate many bad experiences by adding a simple FAQ (frequently asked questions) section to your sales page.

-Another example of a great FAQ: You can tell when an FAQ is really good because it answers many potential buyers’ questions.
+Another example of a great FAQ: You can tell an FAQ is strong because it answers the questions hesitant buyers actually have.

-Good FAQs will improve your conversion rate and provide all the necessary details to help your potential customers clearly understand the product, improving their overall experience.
+Good FAQs will improve your conversion rate and provide all the necessary details to help potential customers clearly understand the product—improving their overall experience.

 Nathan Barry sells a course about building an audience and product called Authority.

-On his landing page, he has these FAQs:
+On his landing page, he includes these FAQs:

 He offers multiple packages, and we could see how a visitor might initially not understand that.